Claude Code

 ```

-In non-interactive mode the CLI doesn't prompt for scope selection, feature selection, or token repair; scope defaults to project when you omit `--global`, and it installs every component that isn't explicitly skipped.
+In non-interactive mode the CLI doesn't prompt for scope selection, feature selection, install confirmation, token repair, or feature removal; scope defaults to project when you omit `--global`, and it installs every component that isn't explicitly skipped.
 When you authenticate with [environment variables](/sonarqube-cli/using-sonarqube-cli/environment-variables.md), integrate commands also run in non-interactive mode even without the flag.
-Run [`sonar auth status`](/sonarqube-cli/using-sonarqube-cli/commands.md#sonar-auth-status) afterward to confirm everything is wired up.
+Run [`sonar auth status`](/sonarqube-cli/using-sonarqube-cli/commands.md#sonar-auth-status) afterward to confirm everything is configured correctly.

 ## Uninstall